-Response: This program is already being implemented with the kiosk program.
-Residents experiencing homelessness are able to use the no-fee voucher as a form of payment at the kiosk.
+Response: This program will be implemented with the kiosk program.
+Homeless residents will be able to use the no-fee voucher as a form of payment at the kiosk.

 FAQ #7: Will I be required to go to the DC Department of Human Services to obtain a no-fee birth certificate voucher for clients experiencing homelessness?